North Berwick West Links

-One of two golf courses within North Berwick, the West Links is by far the more renowned.
+One of two golf courses within North Berwick, Scotland, the West Links is by far the more renowned.
 It regularly holds various championships and is used as a qualifying venue when The Open Championship is held at Muirfield (most recently 2013).
 It was opened in 1832 and occupies a place at the centre of golfing history.

 History

-The area which is home to the course today - a strip of land adjacent to the beach and extending westward over 2 miles from the edge of the town centre to the nature reserve at Yellowcraigs - has been used for golf for at least 400 years, although early participants were not welcomed by local landowners or authorities.
-The course was officially opened in 1832 with 6 holes, necessitating competitions to be played over 3 rounds.
+The area which is home to the course today — a strip of land adjacent to the beach and extending westward over 2 miles from the edge of the town centre to the nature reserve at Yellowcraigs — has been used for golf for at least 400 years, although early participants were not welcomed by local landowners or authorities.
+The course was officially opened in 1832 with six holes, so that competitions had to be played over three rounds.
 After a period of expansion which began in 1868, the course featured 18 holes by 1877 and was extended to a "full length" of 6095 yards in 1895.
-The last major alteration to the course was masterminded by Ben Sayers in 1932, since which time the layout of the course has hardly changed.
+The last major alteration to the course was masterminded by Ben Sayers in 1932, since when the layout of the course has hardly changed.
 Today the course measures 6,420 yards.
+In 2025, the West Links hosted the Scottish Men's Open Championship.

 Clubs

-Four golf clubs are based at the West Links - the North Berwick Golf Club (founded 1832), Tantallon Golf Club (1853), Bass Rock Golf Club (1873) and the North Berwick Ladies Golf Club (1888).
-The North Berwick G.C. is the 13th oldest club in the world and only St. Andrews has a club which has continuously played over the same course for longer.
-In 2005 it voted to give ladies full rights as members for the first time - ironic as it was originally the first club in the world to allow ladies to become members.
+Four golf clubs are based at the West Links: the North Berwick Golf Club (founded 1832), Tantallon Golf Club (1853), Bass Rock Golf Club (1873) and the North Berwick Ladies Golf Club (1888).
+The North Berwick G.C. is the 13th oldest club in the world, and only St Andrews has a club which has continuously played over the same course for longer.
+In 2005 it voted to give ladies full rights as members for the first time: ironic, as it was originally the first club in the world to allow ladies to become members.